 - Prevent miscarriage and recurrent pregnancy loss

 Coping with infertility is extremely difficult.
 Women who have been diagnosed with infertility have anxiety and depression scores equivalent to women diagnosed with cancer, chronic pain and HIV.1 Receiving the diagnosis of infertility is isolating and scary.
 This does not mean you need to suffer alone.
 It is important that both the physical and psychological effects of infertility are acknowledged and cared for.
-When going through fertility treatments (IVF/IUI), I work with patients to provide medial and emotional support during this stressful period.
+When going through fertility treatments (IVF/IUI), I work with patients to provide medical and emotional support during this stressful period.

 According to Health Canada, men are responsible for 30% of all infertility cases, and contribute to 50% of all cases.
 Men’s health is often overlooked, but several factors can influence male fertility including:

 - Environmental toxins- exposure to pesticides and chemicals